-From Integrated National Energy Climate Plan
+1 From Integrated National Energy Climate Plan

-Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition Employment and turnover are only referring to biofuels in transport.
+2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition

 CURRENT RENEWABLE ENERGY POLICY

 RES-E

 In Slovenia, electricity from renewable sources (RES-E) is supported via support schemes for electricity production and high-efficiency cogeneration (CHP) in the form of feed-in tariffs and premiums.
 Other important measures take the form of investment grants, mostly financed by cohesion policy measures, as well as loans.
 Self-consumption of RES-E is increasingly becoming a topic in Slovenia, especially for solar energy, and dedicated support schemes have been put in place, including net-metering.